-Obviously, this is the most inefficient mode and will drain the most current.
-So, if we want to conserve power we have to disable them (by leveraging one of the other power modes) when not in use.
+Obviously this is the most inefficient mode and dissipates the most current.
+So, if you want to conserve power you have to disable unusable features by taking advantage of another power mode.

 ESP32 Modem Sleep

-In modem sleep mode everything is active while only WiFi, Bluetooth and radio are disabled.
-The CPU is also operational and the clock is configurable.
+In modem sleep mode everything is active except wifi, bluetooth and radio.
+It also keeps the CPU running and the clock is configurable.

-In this mode the chip consumes around 3mA at slow speed and 20mA at high speed.
+In this mode the chip consumes about 3mA at slow speed and 20mA at high speed.

-To keep WiFi/Bluetooth connections alive, the CPU, Wi-Fi, Bluetooth, and radio are woken up at predefined intervals.
-It is known as Association sleep pattern.
+To keep the WiFi/Bluetooth connection alive, Wi-Fi, Bluetooth and the radio are woken up at predefined intervals.
+This is known as the Association Sleep Pattern.

-During this sleep pattern, the power mode switches between the active mode and Modem sleep mode.
+During this sleep pattern, ESP32 switches between active mode and modem sleep mode.

-ESP32 can enter modem sleep mode only when it connects to the router in station mode.
-ESP32 stays connected to the router through the DTIM beacon mechanism.
+To achieve this the ESP32 connects to the router in station mode using the DTIM beacon mechanism.

-In order to save power, ESP32 disables the Wi-Fi module between two DTIM Beacon intervals and wakes up automatically before the next Beacon arrival.
+To conserve power, the ESP32 deactivates the Wi-Fi module between two DTIM beacon intervals and automatically wakes up before the next beacon arrival.

-The sleep time is decided by the DTIM Beacon interval time of the router which is usually 100ms to 1000ms.
+The sleeping time is decided by the router’s DTIM beacon interval time which is usually 100ms to 1000ms.

-DTIM is acronym for Delivery Traffic Indication Message.
+DTIM is an acronym for Delivery Traffic Indication Message.

 ESP32 Light Sleep

-The difference is that, during light sleep mode, digital peripherals, most of the RAM and CPU are clock-gated.
+The only difference is that during light sleep mode, the digital peripherals, most of the RAM and CPU are clock-gated.

 What is Clock Gating?

-Clock gating is a technique for reducing the dynamic power consumption.
+Clock gating is a technique to reduce dynamic power consumption.

-It disables portions of the circuitry by powering off clock pulses, so that the flip-flops in them do not have to switch states.
-As switching states consumes power, when not being switched, the power consumption goes to zero.
+In this, parts of the circuitry are disabled by turning off the clock pulses, so that the flip-flops in them do not have to switch states.
+Since switching states consumes power, when not switched, the power consumption drops to zero.

-During light sleep mode, the CPU is paused by powering off its clock pulses, while RTC and ULP-coprocessor are kept active.
-This results in less power consumption than in modem sleep mode which is around 0.8mA.
+During light sleep mode the CPU is paused by turning off its clock pulse, while the RTC and ULP-coprocessor are kept active.
+This results in a lower power consumption than the modem sleep mode which is around 0.8mA.

-Before entering light sleep mode, ESP32 preserves its internal state and resumes operation upon exit from the sleep.
-It is known Full RAM Retention.
+Before entering light sleep mode the ESP32 stores its internal state in RAM and resumes operation upon waking from sleep.
+This is known as Full RAM Retention.

-esp_light_sleep_start() function can be used to enter light sleep once wake-up sources are configured.
+esp_light_sleep_start() function is used to enter light sleep.

 ESP32 Deep Sleep

-In deep sleep mode, the CPU, most of the RAM and all the digital peripherals are powered off.
-The only parts of the chip that remains powered on are: RTC controller, RTC peripherals (including ULP co-processor), and RTC memories (slow and fast).
+In deep sleep mode, the CPUs, most of the RAM and all digital peripherals are powered off.
+The only parts of the chip that remain operational are:

-The chip consumes around 0.15 mA(if ULP co-processor is powered on) to 10µA.
+The chip consumes around 0.15 mA (if the ULP coprocessor is on) to 10µA.

 Along with the CPU, the main memory of the chip is also disabled.
-So, everything stored in that memory is wiped out and cannot be accessed.
+As a result everything stored in that memory is erased and cannot be accessed.

-However, the RTC memory is kept powered on.
-So, its contents are preserved during deep sleep and can be retrieved after we wake the chip up.
-That’s the reason, the chip stores Wi-Fi and Bluetooth connection data in RTC memory before disabling them.
+Because RTC memory is kept on, its contents are preserved even during deep sleep and can be retrieved after the chip is woken up.
+This is why the chip stores Wi-Fi and Bluetooth connection data in RTC memory before entering deep sleep.

-So, if you want to use the data over reboot, store it into the RTC memory by defining a global variable with
+If you want to use the data after reboot, store it in RTC memory by defining a global variable with

 RTC_DATA_ATTR attribute.
 For example,

 ESP32 supports running a deep sleep wake stub when coming out of deep sleep.
-This function runs immediately as soon as the chip wakes up – before any normal initialization, bootloader code has run.
-After the wake stub runs, the chip can go back to sleep or continue to start normally.
+This function runs immediately as soon as the chip wakes up – before any normal initialisation, bootloader, or ESP-IDF code has run.
+After the wake stub runs, the chip can go back to sleep or continue to start ESP-IDF normally.

-Unlike the other sleep modes, the system cannot go into Deep-sleep mode automatically.
+Unlike other sleep modes, the system cannot automatically go into deep-sleep mode.
+The

-esp_deep_sleep_start() function can be used to immediately enter deep sleep once wake-up sources are configured.
+esp_deep_sleep_start() function is used to enter deep sleep immediately after configuring wake-up sources.

-To know more about ESP32 Deep Sleep & its wake-up sources, please visit below tutorial.
+To learn more about ESP32 Deep Sleep and its wake-up sources, please visit the tutorial below.

 ESP32 Hibernation mode

-Everything else is shut off except only one RTC timer on the slow clock and some RTC GPIOs are active.
-They are responsible for waking up the chip from the hibernation mode.
+Everything else is turned off except for just one RTC timer (on slow clock) and a few RTC GPIOs.
+They are responsible for waking the chip from hibernation mode.

-This reduces power consumption even further.
-The chip consumes around 2.5µA only in hibernation mode.
+This further reduces the power consumption.
+The chip only consumes about 2.5μA in hibernation mode.